Contextualized Perturbation for Textual Adversarial Attack: Experiments

 \subsection{Setup}

 \begin{compactitem} \item We experiment with a distilled version of RoBERTa (RoBERTa$_{\text{distill}}$; \citealp{sanh2019distilbert}) as the masked language model for contextualized infilling.
 We also compare to base sized RoBERTa (RoBERTa$_{\text{base}}$; \citealp{liu2019roberta}) and base sized BERT (BERT$_{\text{base}}$; \citealp{devlin2019bert}) in the ablation study (\secref{ana:abl}). \item The similarity function builds on the universal sentence encoder (USE;~\citealp{cer2018universal}). \item The victim model is an MLP classifier on top of BERT$_{\text{base}}$.
 It takes as input the first token's contextualized representation.
-We finetune BERT when training the victim model. \item \Merge perturbation can only merge noun phrases, extracted with the NLTK toolkit.\footnote{\url{https://www.nltk.org/}} We find that this helps produce more grammatical outputs. \end{compactitem}
+We finetune BERT when training the victim model. \end{compactitem}